Mayurji/mayurji.github.io/_posts/2020-10-06-HighDimension.markdown

 #### **Loading Packages**

-{% highlight python %}
-from sklearn.datasets import load_digits
+>from sklearn.datasets import load_digits\
-from sklearn.decomposition import PCA , TruncatedSVD
+from sklearn.decomposition import PCA , TruncatedSVD\
-from sklearn.ensemble import RandomForestClassifier from sklearn.naive_bayes import GaussianNB from sklearn.model_selection import train_test_split
+from sklearn.ensemble import RandomForestClassifier\
+from sklearn.naive_bayes import GaussianNB\
+from sklearn.model_selection import train_test_split\
-import sklearn.metrics as m
+import sklearn.metrics as m\
-import matplotlib.pyplot as plt import matplotlib.cm as cm import numpy as np import skimage as img import seaborn as sns
+import matplotlib.pyplot as plt\
+import matplotlib.cm as cm\
+import numpy as np\
+import skimage as img\
+import seaborn as sns
-{% endhighlight %}

 **We are loading the digits dataset for our problem.
 We can notice that we have around 64 feature representing the digit.**

-{% highlight python %}
-load_digits = load_digits()
+>load_digits = load_digits()\
 load_digits.data.shape
-{% endhighlight %}

 **We can visualize the all column(64) value of an image as an 8x8 pixel value in gray scale.**